brongulus/brongulus.github.io/content/notes/elements-of-computing-systems.md

 {{< figure src="/ox-hugo/ecs-07.png" link="/ox-hugo/ecs-07.png" >}}

-If the most significant bitwise addition generates a carry of 1, _overflow_ occurs, by ignoring it one achieves _n_ correct bits for adding two _n_-bit numbers.
+If the most significant bitwise addition generates a carry of 1, _overflow_ occurs, if that is ignored, one achieves _n_ correct bits for adding two _n_-bit numbers.

 ### Signed Numbers {#signed-numbers}